bosmoment/PineTime-apps/README.md

 Friendly firmware applications for the Pinetime!

-This repository contains a number of applications and helper modules specific for the PineTime[1] open source smartwatch.
+This repository contains a number of applications and helper modules specific for the [PineTime] open source smartwatch.

 Highlights:

-- Built on top of the RIOT[2] open source embedded operating system
+- Built on top of [RIOT], an open source embedded operating system
-- Apache NimBLE[3] as an open-source bluetooth 5.0 stack.
+- Apache [NimBLE] as an open-source bluetooth 5.0 stack.
-- LittlevGL[4] for the user interface.
+- [LittlevGL] for the user interface.

 ### Features